CarnageXD/weather-everyday/README.md

 This app implements two types of logic: weather forecast based on user input or by user geolocation.

 ### Live demo: https://carnagexd.github.io/weather-everyday/

+### Expirement with project:
+`git clone https://github.com/CarnageXD/weather-everyday.git` in your terminal